ekiktenko/Tutorials/README.md

-# Tutorials on various topics and physics and math
+# Tutorials on various topics of physics and math

 ## Content